loveencounterflow/basic-stream-benchmarks-2/README.md

 ## Motivation

-Being slightly disappointed with the performance of NodeJS standard issue streams (as available in the standard library or as standalone module, [Readable-Stream](https://github.com/nodejs/readable-stream), I started to experiment more systematically, especially with a view to improve performance of my own streaming library, [PipeDreams](https://github.com/loveencounterflow/pipedreams) (which is built on top of [through2](https://github.com/rvagg/through2), which is built on top of Readable-Stream).
+Being disappointed with the performance of NodeJS standard issue streams (as available in the standard library or as standalone module, [Readable-Stream](https://github.com/nodejs/readable-stream)), I started to experiment (especially with a view to improve performance of my own streaming library, [PipeDreams](https://github.com/loveencounterflow/pipedreams), which is built on top of [through2](https://github.com/rvagg/through2), which in turn is built on top of Readable-Stream).

-Much to my surprise and my chagrin, I soon found that one factor in the equation (not the only one, but in longer  pipelines easily the dominant one) that determines how fast a NodeJS stream will pump data is the **mere length of a given processing pipeline** (i.e. the number of transforms between source and sink).
+Much to my surprise and chagrin, I soon found that one factor in the equation (not the only one, but in longer  pipelines easily the dominant one) that determines how fast a NodeJS stream will pump data is the **mere length of a given processing pipeline** (i.e. the number of transforms between source and sink).

-In order to get a handle on exactly how performant NodeSJ streams are, I devised a simple and somewhat realistic processing task: given an MB-sized text file, read it, split it into lines, filter empty lines and comments, split each line on tabs, select some fields, serialize the fields with JSON, append a newline character to each line, and write them out into another file.
-Then, devise a maximally simple stream transform that does nothing but pass on each line as-is, and stickj variable numbers of those pass-through transforms into the processing pipeline.
+In order to get a handle on exactly how severe that effect is, I devised a simple and somewhat realistic processing task: given an MB-sized text file, read it, split it into lines, filter empty lines and comments, split each line on tabs, select some fields, serialize the fields with JSON, append a newline character to each line, and write them out into another file.
+This series of basic tasks sets the stage to answer the simple question, how many lines of  text can you process with NodeJS streams?
+The answer will, of course, widely vary according to hardware, details of the processing steps, and shape of the input data, so I did my best to use simple implementations and an 'average' (well, for my daily work at least) data source.

+Then, I devised a maximally simple stream transform that does nothing but pass on each line as-is, and stick variable numbers of those pass-through transforms into the processing pipeline.
+Ideally, you'd want to spend all your time doing meaningful work on the data, and see as little as possible time being spent in do- nothing functions. **Turns out every single stream transform you add to a NodeJS streams pipeline will worsen your throughput considerably**.

 ## Methodology